sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>httpd-tools</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Tools for use with the Apache HTTP Server
+Short desc    : Tools for use with the Apache HTTP Server
 URL          : https://httpd.apache.org/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : The httpd-tools package contains tools which can be used with
+Descript     : The httpd-tools package contains tools which can be used with
              : the Apache HTTP Server.
 ```